oshaughnessy/sierramountainll/_pages/softball.md

    alt="Sierra Mountain Wildflowers"
 %}

-This page describes 2024 softball at SMLL.
+This page describes the 2023-2024 spring softball season at SMLL.
 For our first year, see [2023 Softball]({% link _pages/softball-2023.md %})